csgeeek/csgeeek/README.md

 - 👋 Hi, I’m @csg33k
-- 👀 I love solving problems.
+- 👀 I love solving problems and learning new tech📚.
 - 🌱 I’m interested in web development and competitive programming.
 - 💻 I regularly post answers on [stackoverflow](https://stackoverflow.com/users/12291279/csgeek)
-- 💞️ I’m looking to collaborate on projects related to web development.
+- 💞️ I’m looking to collaborate on projects related to any domain😁🤹🏻‍♀️.
 - 📫 How to reach me - balajiyaswanth.v@gmail.com, - [Linkedin](https://www.linkedin.com/in/balaji-yaswanth/)

 <!---